 This will start PHP's built-in webserver on port 8765.
 Open up http://localhost:8765 in your web browser to see the welcome page.
 All the bullet points should be green chef hats other than CakePHP being able to connect to your database.
 If not, you may need to install additional PHP extensions, or set directory permissions.

-Next, we will build our Database and create our first model.
+Next, we will build our Database.

 CMS Tutorial - Creating the Database